Marlamin/WoWFormatTest/README.md

 Built from the ground up, but with lots of copy pasta from older projects (noted in thanks paragraph).

 ## Supported expansions
 Built for (latest) Legion files.
-Backwards compatibility with Warlords of Draenor not guaranteed.
-Mists of Pandaria and lower probably won't work at all.

-MPQ support is currently not planned.
-Very basic support for the new CASC file format introduced in Warlords of Draenor is present..
+No backwards compatibility with anything older than current retail version.

 ## Configuration
-If you have World of Warcraft (7.0 or higher) fully installed you can use your installed data instead of falling back to downloading stuff.
+If you have World of Warcraft (7.2.5 or higher) fully installed you can use your installed data instead of falling back to downloading stuff.
 To set this up, simply change the basedir setting in (executable).config to the directory that contains WoW.exe.

 ## Requirements
 - [OpenTK](http://www.opentk.com/) (recent version already included)